CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/processforce.md

 This job generates the corresponding Batch Master Data whenever a new Batch is created in SAP Business One.

-When enabled, the batch synchronization is handled by AppEngine.
+When enabled, the batch synchronization is handled by CompuTec AppEngine.
 If not, the synchronization is managed by the CompuTec WMS service (applicable when using CompuTec WMS).

 **This job improves CompuTec ProcessForce and CompuTec WMS performance**.

 ### ManufacturingOrderWizardRecoverJob

-This job is started upon a start of AppEngine and checks if there are any unfinished Manufacturing Order Wizard tasks to process.
+This job is started upon a start of CompuTec AppEngine and checks if there are any unfinished Manufacturing Order Wizard tasks to process.

 ---